ManfredHu/manfredhu-some-exercise/src/7-big-file-upload/README.md

 if you want to get upload progress demo please open http://localhost:3000/upload-progress-by-xhr.html

-### use Fetch API
-if you want to get upload progress demo please open http://localhost:3000/upload-progress-by-fetch.html

 ## Video Upload

 if you want to get video upload demo please open http://localhost:3000/upload-video.html